MileHacker Logo

 Best Times to Visit

 Humidity is consistently high, often exceeding 80%.
-This creates the air feel thick, and clothes dry slowly.
+This makes the air feel thick, and clothes dry slowly.
 High temperatures are constant but do not reach extreme levels.
 Heatstroke is a risk due to humidity, so staying hydrated is important.

 Season Highlights